-- (i) The Domain Name is identical or confusingly similar to trade marks or service marks in which the Complainant has rights; and - (ii) The Respondent has no rights or legitimate interests in respect of the Domain Name; and - (iii) The Domain Name was registered and is being used in bad faith.
+- (i) The Domain Name is identical or confusingly similar to a trade mark or service mark in which the Complainant has rights; and - (ii) The Respondent has no rights or legitimate interests in respect of the Domain Name; and - (iii) The Domain Name was registered and is being used in bad faith.

-B. Language of Proceeding
+B. Language of the Proceeding

-The Rules, paragraph 11(a), provide that unless otherwise agreed by the parties or specified otherwise in the registration agreement between the respondent and the registrar in relation to the disputed domain name, the language of the proceeding shall be the language of the registration agreement, subject to the authority of the panel to determine otherwise, having regard to the circumstances of the administrative proceeding.
+The Rules, paragraph 11(a), provide that unless otherwise agreed by the parties or specified otherwise in the registration agreement, the language of the proceeding shall be the language of the registration agreement, subject to the authority of the panel to determine otherwise, having regard to the circumstances of the administrative proceeding.
 According to the information received from the Registrar, the language of the Registration Agreement for the Domain Name is Chinese.